ownimage/grandad-does-stuff/woodpecker-ci/README.md

 As we have self signed certs GitHub will reject the webhook on a cert error.
 You  need to navigate to your repo, and settings, webhook and disable SSL verification.

+I also check the box to say send me everything as I was not getting events for pushes to my branch.